 A relatively new kid on the block, Made Trade makes it simple to shop by your values.
-If you’re interested in supporting fair trade, BIPOC owned, vegan, or sustainably made, simply use their menu to toggle between the most impactful products on the market.
+If you’re interested in supporting fair trade, BIPOC owned, vegan, and sustainably made, simply use their menu to toggle between the most impactful products on the market.

 Made Trade specializes in bringing ethical and sustainable goods to the masses through its partnerships with small businesses, independent makers, and artisans.
 Each partner is carefully selected to ensure that they align with one or more of Made Trade’s core values like Made in the USA, Women-Owned, Sustainable, or People of Color Owned.
 From clothing and shoes to decor and furniture, a purchase from Made Trade ensures that your dollars are supporting an ethical industry.